 Figure 5: Perturbation analysis in four different feedback-driven states.
 (A) Raster plots depicting four different states.
 The network state after 700 ms in the raster plot indicates the condition for the subsequent perturbation analysis.
-(B) Perturbation Input-output matrices for four distinct states: B1) Feedback input to excitatory neurons in layer 2/3.
-B2) Input to excitatory neurons in layer 2/3 and layer 5.
-B3) Input to both PV neurons and excitatory neurons in layer 5.
-B4) Input to d PV excitatory neurons in layer 6.
-Within each condition, we delivered input to one population (Y-axis) and observed the resultant effects on the others (X-axis).
+Upon injection of the input in A1-A4) we can observe a synchronisation of the neurons receiving the input, this effect then disappears with time.
+(B) Perturbation Input-output matrices for four distinct states: B1) Feedback input to subset of E and PV neurons in layer 2/3.
+B2) Input to subset of E and PV neurons in layer 2/3 and layer 5.
+B3)Input to subset of E and PV neurons in layer 6 .
+B4) Input to subset of E and PV neurons in layer 2/3 , 5 and 6.
+Within each condition, we delivered 30 pA DC current to one population (Y-axis) and observed the resultant effects on the others (X-axis).
 We replicated this procedure for all 16 populations to derive each matrix.
-For color code, see Fig. 2.
+For color code, see Fig. 3.
+Exact changes in percentage firing rates are shown in Supplementary Fig. S9.

 Integration of feedforward and feedback signals in the column

 Under realistic conditions, cortical columns in V1 may operate in a mixed regime, in which the column receives both sensory feedforward and modulatory feedback signals simultaneously.
 To explore this case, we analysed the impact of feedback modulation (i.e., input to layer 5) on a stimulus-evoked response that had been introduced shortly before (input to layer 4).
-The two inputs exhibited opposing effects: while feedforward input to layer 4 (introduced at 500 ms) augmented the activity of other pyramidal cells in all other layers, feedback input (introduced at 1100 ms) reduced it (Fig. 5A).
+The two inputs exhibited opposing effects: while feedforward input to layer 4 (introduced at 500 ms) augmented the activity of other pyramidal cells in all other layers, feedback input (introduced at 1100 ms) reduced it (Fig. 6A).
 In the isolated feedback scenario (Fig. 1C), we established that feedback input led to a decrease in the firing rates of all other pyramidal neurons than those in layer 5, resulting in a comprehensive inhibition of the circuit.
 Consequently, when both feedforward and feedback inputs were introduced at different intervals, their antagonistic roles became evident.
-For example, in layer 2/3 (and to some extent in layer 6), the feedback input adjusted the excitatory firing rates to levels similar to those observed prior to the introduction of feedforward input, effectively neutralizing the impact of the latter (Fig. 5A).
-To be more specific, upon arrival of feedback input to layer 5 pyramidal cells at 1100 ms, there was a discernible decrease in the activity of pyramidal cells across all layers, naturally with the exception of layer 5.
+For example, in layer 2/3 (and to some extent in layer 6), the feedback input adjusted the excitatory firing rates to levels similar to those observed prior to the introduction of feedforward input, effectively neutralizing the impact of the latter (Fig. 6A, 6B).
+To be more specific, upon arrival of feedback input to a subset of layer 5 pyramidal cells and PV cells at 1100 ms, there was a discernible decrease in the activity of pyramidal cells across all layers, naturally with the exception of layer 5.
 This change can be attributed to inhibitory neurons, especially those in layers 4 and 6.
-Due to feedback input to layer 5 pyramidal cells projecting to these neurons, they increased their activity across all layers, thereby inhibiting the pyramidal cells in L2/3, L4 and L6.
+Due to feedback input to layer 5 pyramidal cells projecting to these neurons, they substantially increased their activity across all layers, thereby inhibiting the pyramidal cells in L2/3, L4 and L6.